izdwuut/gog-picker/README.md

 The GoG Picker covers only a small subset of the subreddit rules, but large enough to pick a winner and save you some tedious work.

-* a clickable Steam profile link was provided
+* a link to Steam profile was provided
 * the link leads to an existing profile
 * the profile is public
 * the profile is level 2 or above